devmichalek/Skipper/README.md

 ## Welcome To Skipper
 Skipper is a self acting interpreter for file managing.
 Compare, move, rename (and more) multiple files by regular expression rules.
 Program has simple syntax which you have to follow to execute commands correctly.
 #### Key features:
-- Built-in basic commands
+- [x] Built-in basic commands
-- Compatible with external commands (running batch, exe etc.)
+- [x] Compatible with external commands (running batch, exe etc.)
-- Input and output redirection
+- [x] Input and output redirection
-- Concurrent or singe-threaded execution structure
+- [x] Concurrent or singe-threaded execution structure
+- [ ] Control of optimisation level (nodes and its order)

 ## Simple Syntax - {}, [], # and !
 **Regular scope** followed by ```{}``` - everything inside this scope will be executed line by line.
 The restriction is that regular scope cannot be next to the concurrent scope.
 Parent can be either a regular scope or the concurrent scope (no limit here).
 Every execution starts with global scope as a regular scope itself.<br><br>